awesto/django-shop/docs/reference/cart-checkout.rst

 	    )
 	}

 This will add an extra select button to the cart editor.
-The site administrator then can chose between the default template and an extra editable cart template.
+The site administrator then can choose between the default template and an extra editable cart template.